adamhcj/discordBot/README.md

   <li>discord</li>
   <li>gtts (google text to speech)</li>
 </ul>
-google text to speech for shy / people in the library / spoilt mic people in discord channels (bot will speak) <br>
+google text to speech for shy / people in the library or train or overseas / spoilt mic people in discord channels (bot will speak) <br>
 able to play some music / sound clips (like memes)
 <br>